Hamiltonians arising from L-functions in the Selberg class: Miscellaneous Remarks

 \section{Miscellaneous Remarks}

 (1) Concerning the size of Dirichlet coefficients $a_L(n)$, the polynomial bound $|a_L(n)| \ll n^A$ for some $A \geq 0$ is enough to prove Theorems \ref{thm_1}, \ref{thm_2} and \ref{thm_3}.
 In other words, the Ramanujan conjecture (S4) is not necessary to prove these theorems.
-Therefore, the method of Sections \ref{section_3} and \ref{section_4} about the construction of ${\rm Inv}(E_L^{\omega,\nu})^\flat$ can be applicable to more general $L$-functions, in particular, to $L$-functions associated to self-dual irreducible cuspidal automorphic representations of $GL_n(\mathbb{A}_\Q)$ with unitary central characters.
+Therefore, the method of Sections \ref{section_3} and \ref{section_4} about the construction of $H_L^{\omega,\nu}$ and ${}^{\rm t}[A_L^{\omega,\nu}(t,z),B_L^{\omega,\nu}(t,z)]$ can apply to more general $L$-functions, in particular, to $L$-functions associated with self-dual irreducible cuspidal automorphic representations of $GL_n(\mathbb{A}_\Q)$ with unitary central characters.

-(2) In contrast with the Ramanujan conjecture (S4), the Euler product (S5) is essential to the construction of ${\rm Inv}(E_L^{\omega,\nu})^\flat$.
+(2) In contrast with the Ramanujan conjecture (S4), the Euler product (S5) is essential to the construction of $H_L^{\omega,\nu}$ and ${}^{\rm t}[A_L^{\omega,\nu}(t,z),B_L^{\omega,\nu}(t,z)]$ .
 In fact, the explicit formula of the kernel $K_L^{\omega,\nu}$ coming from (S5) was critical to proved that $E_L^{\omega,\nu}$ satisfies (K2) and (K3).
 It seems that it is not easy even to prove that $K_L^{\omega,\nu}$ is a function if we do not have (S5).

-It is an interesting problem to extend the construction of ${\rm Inv}(E_L^{\omega,\nu})^\flat$ to the class of $L$-data which is an axiomatic framework for $L$-functions introduced by A. Booker~\cite{Booker15}.
+It is an interesting problem to extend the construction of $H_L^{\omega,\nu}$ and ${}^{\rm t}[A_L^{\omega,\nu}(t,z),B_L^{\omega,\nu}(t,z)]$ to the class of $L$-data which is an axiomatic framework for $L$-functions introduced by A. Booker~\cite{Booker15}.
 Superficially, Booker's $L$-datum does not require the Euler product, but it is based on the Weil explicit formula of $L$-functions in the Selberg class.
 Roughly, the Weil explicit formula is a result of (S3) and (S5), but the theory of $L$-data suggests that the Weil explicit formula is more essential than (S3) and (S5).